jethro0610/minigames/README.md

 ## Hangman
 The word game classic.
 Click on any letter to guess if they're in the word.
 If you guess 6 incorrectly, you lose.
 Each word is based on a programming language, tool, or framework.
 Hit "Reset" at anytime to start a new game.

+# Modifying the Games
+Each game can be found in their respective folders:

+Tic-Tac-Toe: /tictactoe
+Spacebar Slinger: /reaction
+Submarine Pipes: /flappy
+Hangman: /hangman